lexaterra/MPD-DJ-script/README.md

 A script to change each track after a specified time... also starts each track after: 1:00mins

+This script is especially nice for edm/electro/techno/chillout music collections...

 For MPD music terminal player!

 A very nice gui to control mpd in android is MAFA, available at the playstore: